Published February 14, 2026Updated February 25, 202613 min read

 What Makes a Healthtech Startup Investable?

 Rock Health's founder captured the 2026 thesis perfectly: "You are either a platform, or you are a feature on someone else's roadmap."
-For health tech VC firms evaluating the top healthcare startups and the next wave of health tech start ups, here are the five signals that separate investable healthtech startups from the rest:
+Here are the five signals that separate investable startups from the rest:

 The 2026 Investability Framework